-OPM requires that all FEHB Plans provide certain information to their FEHB members.
-You may get information about us, our networks, and our providers.
+OPM requires that all FEHB plans provide certain information to their FEHB members.
+You may get information about us, our networks, providers, and facilities.
 OPM's FEHB website (www.opm.gov/healthcare-insurance) lists the specific types of information that we must make available to you.
 Some of the required information is listed below.